5 Facts About Quinoa Nutrition and Cooking Quinoa

 Unlike many other whole grains that can take 30 minutes or more to prepare, quinoa is relatively quick-cooking.
 It only requires about 15 minutes of simmering in boiling water, making it a great choice for busy weeknights.

-Before you boil the quinoa, however, you'll want to make sure to rinse it in a fine-mesh strainer under running cool water to remove the bitter outer coating (saponin).
+Before you boil it, however, you'll want to make sure to rinse the quinoa seeds in a fine-mesh strainer under running water to remove the bitter outer coating (saponin).
 You can also look for prewashed varieties when you're shopping.

-Quinoa is available in several different colors (red, purple, black, white and yellow), most of which can be used interchangeably and may make the grain more appealing for kids.
+There are several different types of quinoa (red, purple, black, white and yellow), most of which can be used interchangeably and may make the grain more appealing for kids.

 The ratio of water to seeds is easy to remember: Use two parts liquid to one part quinoa.
 Just 1 cup of dry quinoa ultimately yields 3 cups of cooked quinoa.